-So as you can imagine, I was pretty psyched to check out Homestyle Vegan, the new cookbook from Amber St. Peter of Fettle Vegan.
-This book is filled with vegan versions of classics, all of which look and sound appealing enough to please even non-vegans and vegetarians.
-In addition to the vegan holiday nog, I also took a crack at the quinoa meatball sub with grilled peppers and onion, which was delicious.
-In fact, my mom even went and cooked up a batch of the quinoa meatballs for my family, and our diets run the gamut.
-Everyone loved them though.
+So as you can imagine, I was pretty psyched to check out Homestyle Vegan, the new cookbook from Amber St. Peter of The Fettle Vegan.
+This book is filled with vegan versions of classic recipes, all of which look and sound delicious enough to please even non-vegans and vegetarians.

 - 1 tsp vanilla extract

 - ⅛ tsp ground cloves

 - ⅛ tsp salt

 - In a small bowl, soak the raw cashews in the boiling hot water for at least 30 minutes.
 (Be careful!)
 Drain.

 - Pour the soaked cashews, almond and coconut milks, dates, vanilla, cinnamon, cloves and salt into a high-speed blender and blend until creamy.
 You can strain it through cheesecloth if you like, but I love how creamy this drink is and didn’t bother straining.

 - Serve cold with rum (if you like!) and garnish with whole cloves.